xapple/forest_puller/NOTES.md

-# Done for every excel file:
+# Done for the project:

 * Fix detection of last line